Skip to content

 Pantry moths are not dangerous to humans because they do not cause any significant harm to people.
 When they infest the food, no significant contamination can happen.
 Moreover, the whole scenario may be a nuisance.
 One essential remedy to take when an infestation occurs is to discard any affected food.

 While they do not cause any significant harm to people, it is good to understand why we may not like them either.
+How dangerous can moths be?
+The following points will give us some insights on how dangerous moths can be:

 • Some people experience an allergic reaction by touching their fabrics or infested foods.

-• Consumption of moth infested food may sometimes lead to intestinal complications.
+• Consumption of moth-infested food may sometimes lead to intestinal complications.

 Remarkably, they can eat their way into tiny plastics and contaminate the inside food.
 Picture this; when they infest single foodstuff, they will spread quickly to the whole room and eventually the entire house.

-Moths can travel as well as crawling to cover a full area.
+Moths can travel as well as crawl to cover a full area.
 They may begin their journey from infested pantry food and spread to the entire block and many houses.
 It is a plague if you do not take proper measures to prevent their spreading.

 People use mothballs, which are solids that release vapor to repel and kill moths.
 Caution is necessary since they can harm your pet leading to mothball poisoning.

-Are Pantry Moths Dangerous or Harmful to Pets – in Pet Food?
+Are Pantry Moths Harmful to Pets

 Indian meal moth is known to inhabit pet foods.
 The moths may gain access to your dwelling through the affected pet packages.
 They lay eggs that hatch into larvae, thereby damaging the packed food.